simatic-ax/standardizer-tutorial-lib/doc/setup.md

     ![drawing](./images/enter.png)

-1. Enter your personal access token from GitHub with `Strg+V`
+1. Enter your personal access token from GitHub with `Strg+V` (`Ctrl+V`)

     ![drawing](./images/token.png)

-Now you are able to install all dependencies to develop on your library.
+Now you are able to install all necessary dependencies to develop your library.

-### Content of apax.yml
+### Introducing apax.yml

 If you are already familiar with `Apax` and the `apax.yml` you can skip this section.

-If you want to develop a library with SIMATIC AX, you need some developer tools called SDK (Software Development Kit).
+If you want to develop a library with SIMATIC AX, you will need some developer tools from the AX SDK (Software Development Kit).
 The AX SDK contains some components like:
     - AX Compiler
     - AxUnit Testing Framework
     - SIMATIC downloader
     - ...

-For this tutorial just the AX Compiler and the AxUnit Testing Framework are of interest.
-This tutorial uses some further dependencies from GitHub.
+For this tutorial, only the AX Compiler and the AxUnit Testing Framework are of interest.
+This tutorial uses some additional dependencies from GitHub.

 Before we install all required dependencies, let's have a look into the apax.yml.
 The apax.yml is a configuration file for the Apax package manager.
 It contains all relevant information for the workspace.